-- Click on the Orders tab in the green bar
+- Click on the Orders tab in the green bar.

-- Select the orange Merge Orders button
+- Select the orange Merge Orders button to complete the process.

-Currently merging orders works with the following sales channels for tracking writeback:
+Currently, merging orders works with the following sales channels for tracking writeback:

 - Magento 2